 Please note that there is no complete registry listing published on the registry web site.
 There is a photo gallery of member vehicles, but registering your car doesn't get your car listed in the photo gallery -- you must create your own gallery entry.
 Instructions for creating a photo gallery page can be found on the gallery info page.

 We have published a registry book containing information for every car that's been registered.
 Rest assured that your car is included in the registry once you've sent in your information.

 Positive Crankcase Ventilation (PCV) is an automotive emissions systems that's designed to direct combustion chamber gases that enter the crankcase into the intake stream to be re-burned in the combustion chamber.
 Polyvinyl Chloride (PVC) is a type of plastic polymer that's used to create industrial and consumer products.
-If you found this page by searching for "PVC" you probably meant to be searching for "PCV".
+If you found this page by searching for "PVC" or "PVC valve" you probably meant to be searching for "PCV".

 Ford did not install a rev limiter during the 1968 and 1969 model years.
 In 1970, Ford added an electronic engine RPM limiter/governor to Mustangs equipped with 428 Cobra Jet engines and 4-speed transmissions.
 These units limited spin up to 5,800 rpm in an attempt to keep warranty claims to a more manageable level.
 Fortunately (or unfortunately, depending on how you look at it), removal was quite easy and a great many of these units have failed to remain attached to the cars they were originally installed in.

 Contrary to most published literature, 428 SCJ engines were originally equipped with cast pistons.
 Some of the confusion may be because of the later 429 Super Cobra Jet, which was originally equipped with forged pistons.
 See the CJ vs. SCJ page for details.